umn-asr/prrr/README.md

 A brief description of these environment variables and what they do:

-### Organization and Repository

-Currently this only watches a single repository for a single org.
-Set these values to be the organization and repository you want to monitor.

 ### Access Token

 You will need a GitHub Personal Access token so that PRRR can interact with GitHub.